nicopop/ManualApWorlds/worlds/manual_outerwilds_nicopopxd/docs/en_Manual_OuterWilds_Nicopopxd.md

 ##### Base game and Eye goal items:
 - "Coords to the eye" in the "Need For End" category
-- "Warp drive" in the "Need For End" category
+- "Adv. warp core" in the "Need For End" category
 - "Seen Coords" in the "Visits" category
-- "Seen WarpDrive" in the "Visits" category
+- "Seen Adv. warp core" in the "Visits" category
 - "Signaloscope" in the "Tools" and "Signal" categories
 - "Scout" in the "Tools" category
 - "Signal > Distress" in the "Signal" category